OrderN/CONQUEST-release/docs/moldyn.rst

 Lagrangian, relaxing the constraint on ``minE.LTolerance`` --- although it is still somewhat dependent on the ensemble.
-In the NVE and NVT ensembles, a L-tolerance of ``1E-5`` has been found to be sufficient to give good energy conservations, decreasing to ``1E-6`` in the NPT ensemble.
+In the NVE and NVT ensembles, a L-tolerance of ``1E-5`` has been found to be sufficient to give good energy conservation, decreasing to ``1E-6`` in the NPT ensemble.
 The following flags are required for XL-BOMD:

 ::